Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Modifications to the E24 model

 We use the standard set of MIST evolutionary tracks (with rotation; \citealt{Dotter2016ApJS, Choi2016ApJ}) to predict the maximum radius reached on the RGB and AGB, $R_{\rm RGB, max}$ and $R_{\rm AGB, max}$ respectively, for a given initial stellar mass (i.e. mass of the WD progenitor).
 This is plotted in Figure \ref{fig:max_radius_mist}.
 We fit two cubic spline functions for the RGB track above and below $2\,M_{\odot}$.
 For the AGB track, there is large scatter due to thermal pulses, particularly above $\sim 5\,M_{\odot}$.
-To avoid over-fitting the data, we excluded local dips in the maximum radii at these masses while fitting a single cubic spline.
-We note that progenitors with masses above $\sim 5\,M_{\odot}$ make up a small fraction of the total population ($\sim 3\%$) and thus the effect of this choice on the statistics of the final population is small.
+To avoid such features, we fit the maximum value in a sliding window spanning five data points.
+We note that progenitors with masses above $5\,M_{\odot}$ make up a small fraction of the total population ($\sim 3\%$) and thus the effect of this choice on the statistics of the final population is small.